palladius/genai-googlecloud-scripts/README.md

 ## Thanks

-This is inspired by my buddy [@rominirani](https://github.com/rominirani) and his repo <https://github.com/rominirani/genai-apptemplates-googlecloud/>.
+* Thanks [@rominirani](https://github.com/rominirani) and his repo <https://github.com/rominirani/genai-apptemplates-googlecloud/>.
+This repo was inspired by him!

-* Thanks [@dazuma](https://github.com/dazuma) for inspiration and helping me getting started with Ruby GenAI APIs.
+* Thanks [@dazuma](https://github.com/dazuma) for inspiration and helping me getting started with Ruby GenAI APIs (in the 6-th folder).